 For more information about setting up the environment, see the Create Environment document.

-Currently, the following versions of the Golang stack template are supported by Jelastic:
+Currently (at the time of this writing), the following versions of the Golang stack template are supported by Jelastic:

 You can choose the preferred version during environment creation and change it later through container redeploy.
 Herewith, all the custom data inside the node(s) will be saved, which, for example, allows to easily upgrade your software version upon the new stack template release.